Friday, December 5, 2014

 "John Abel and Anna Rouw, July 15 [1804]"

-John and Anna (Row) Abel/Auble had at least five children between 1804 and 1830.
+John and Anna (Row) Abel/Auble had at least nine children between 1804 and 1830.

 There are no New Jersey census records available before 1830.
 In the 1830 US census for New Jersey, a John Auble household was in Green, Sussex County, New Jersey.[1]
 The household included:

-A John Auble died about 1831, probably in Byram, Sussex, New Jersey, and an inventory for a John Auble, taken 1 March 1831, was located in the Sussex, New Jersey, County Probate Records[4].
+John Auble died 16 January 1831 in Byram, Sussex Cou nty, New Jersey.
+An inventory for a John Auble, taken 1 March 1831, was located in the Sussex, New Jersey, County Probate Records[3].
 This is probably the John Auble who married Anna Row.
+The inventory of the personal estate totaled $307 including doubtful debts.
+There was no real property listed.

-There is a John Auble household in Newton, Sussex, NJ in the 1840 US census.
+There is a John Auble household in Newton, Sussex, NJ in the 1840 United States census.
 The household included:

-It is possible that this first Johannes/John Abel/Able/Auble was married more than once.
+It is possible that this Johannes/John Abel/Able/Auble (1780-1831) was married more than once.
 It is also possible that the second John Auble was born out of wedlock.

 5) SOURCES